 - Break up long paragraphs and sentences into smaller ones.

-- Use formatting such as headings, bullets and bolding
+- Use formattings such as headings, bullets, and bolding

 - Use images to enhance the thoughts